-On the other hand, an LLC has the perks of corporate personhood such as it can hire employees, have a bank account, buy property etc. More importantly in case of any legal trouble or unforeseen business circumstances, the creditors can not claim the personal assets of the owner/s of the LLC.
+On the other hand, an LLC has the perks of corporate personhood such as it can hire employees, having a bank account, buying property, etc. More importantly in case of any legal trouble or unforeseen business circumstances, the creditors can not claim the personal assets of the owner/s of the LLC.

 LLC is very flexible in terms of choosing the route to pay income taxes and in deciding how financial interests will be split up among the members.

 An LLC often enables the transfer of the ownership interests to family members that are more tax-advantaged.
 The following are the possible choices for an LLC to choose its taxation process.

 - As a sole proprietor or straight partnership model

 A) As a sole proprietor or straight partnership model

 According to this taxation model, the LLC does not need to file its own tax return rather it is just required to submit a report containing information related to profit or loss through the LLC business.

 All members of the LLC will receive the income as per the operating agreement of the LLC and then each member will pay the tax on his individual tax return.
 The net income of each member will also be subjected to payroll or self-employment tax under the Self-Employed Contributions Act (SECA).
 Overall, the total payable tax in this model is less than that of a corporation.